Summer Homeless Survival Fund

 The Desert Healthcare Foundation — in partnership with Riverside County, Coachella Valley Association of Governments, and desert cities such as Palm Springs, Cathedral City and Desert Hot Springs — is working on a plan to provide refuge from the heat for homeless people in the west valley this summer.
 (The east valley already has shelters to serve homeless individuals there.)

 The Foundation has established a Summer Homeless Survival Fund.
-Its goal is to raise seed funds through public donations that will help create and operate an emergency overnight homeless shelter during the summer months in Palm Springs, Cathedral City and Desert Hot Springs.
+Its goal is to raise seed funds through public donations that will help create and operate emergency overnight cooling centers during the summer months in Palm Springs, Cathedral City and Desert Hot Springs.

 Donations will be used to help pay for: